mitre/multiscanner/docs/arch.rst

 Analysis
 --------
-MultiScanner is a file analysis framework that assists the user in evaluating malware samples by automatically running a suite of tools and aggregating the output.
+Analysis tools are integrated into MultiScanner via modules running in the MultiScanner framework.
 Tools can be custom built Python scripts, web APIs, or software applications running on different machines.

-Analysis tools are integrated into MultiScanner via modules running in the MultiScanner framework.
-Catagories of existing module include AV scanning, sandbox detonation, metadata extraction, and signature scanning.
+Catagories of existing modules include AV scanning, sandbox detonation, metadata extraction, and signature scanning.
 Modules can be enabled/disabled via a configuration file.
 Details are provided in the :ref:`analysis-modules` section.

 Analytics
 ---------